bakeupboys/nfu/nfu_sale_order_batch_packaging/README.rst

     - store open_packaging_qty on batch product module to make it sortable
     - always adjust max_qty to be at least uom_qty except you only set max qty
 - 1.3.4: store all quantities and round open values
+- 1.3.6: make sure packages are readable by the user
-- 1.3.5: make sure packages are readable by the user
+- 1.3.7: really make sure packages are readable by the user

 Bug Tracker
 ===========